umkoin/umkoin/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to Umkoin Core.

-General bitcoin questions and/or support requests are best directed to the Umkoin at http://www.umkoin.org/
+General umkoin questions and/or support requests are best directed to the Umkoin at http://www.umkoin.org/

 For reporting security issues, please read instructions at http://www.umkoin.org/en/contact.php